 I can't boast enough about Michael.
 He was a perfect choice for our photographer for our elopement.
 Our officiant was late and we were on a tight scheduled due to our second line at a different location.
 Michael was still able to capture the beauty of the day.
 One pic of me holding tears back still brings to my eye the instant I see it.
 He was also fantastic in recommending vendors and our chosen ceremony site.
 We are from California, so we did not know who to work with, but Michael's recommendations were the best!
 Thank you Michael!

 The Etienne de Boré Oak is named for the city's first mayor, who ran a sugarcane plantation on this land.
-More popularly known as the Tree of Life, experts peg its age at about 300 years old (though estimates vary wildly, from 100 to 500 years old).
+More popularly known as the Tree of Life, most experts peg its age at about 300 years old (though estimates vary wildly, from 100 to 500 years old).
 It's a massive tree, and makes for a memorable and beautiful location for a small wedding ceremony or elopement.

-It's a popular spot for residents to relax and socialize, but typically people are respectful when they see that a wedding is about to take place, and will courteously clear the area for the couple's ceremony.
+It's a popular spot for residents to relax and socialize (and occasionally climb!), but most people are accommodating when they see that a wedding is about to take place, and will be kind enough to courteously clear the area for the couple's ceremony.

 Location: Tree of Life, East Drive, New Orleans, LA.